frangucc/thenodechronbook/stealth_mode.md

 An ARM processor is one of a family of CPUs based on the RISC (reduced instruction set computer) architecture developed by Advanced RISC Machines (ARM).
 ARM makes 32-bit and 64-bit RISC multi-core processors.

+**Warehouse Diagram Aanalogy **

+As the name suggests the memory is accessed randomly by different applications.

+Imagine you are the owner of a large ware house consisting of different goods.
+You have to ship them around to different destinations.
+As you cannot move the warehouse to each and every location, you buy a Goods Carriage (lorry) and fit as many goods as possible from the warehouse and send them to the required shops.

+Similarly, Warehouse = computer hard disk with various applications Lorry = RAM and RAM is the lorry which loads the required applications into it and make the applications run smoother.